sudarpo/az-900-notes/2-Describe Core Azure Services.md

 **Azure Compute Services**

-- Azure virtual machines: create and use virtual machines in the cloud. _Similar to EC2 Instances_
+- Azure virtual machines: create and use virtual machines in the cloud.
+  _Similar to EC2 Instances (AWS)_
-- Virtual machine scale sets: Azure compute resource that you can use to deploy and manage a set of identical VMs. _Similar to Auto Scaling (in AWS)_
+- Virtual machine scale sets: Azure compute resource that you can use to deploy and manage a set of identical VMs.
+  _Similar to Auto Scaling (in AWS)_
 - App services: quickly build, deploy, and scale enterprise-grade web, mobile, and API apps running on any platform.
-A fully managed platform for building, deploying and scaling your web apps. _Similar to Elastic Beanstalk and LightSail (in AWS)_
+A fully managed platform for building, deploying and scaling your web apps.
+  _Similar to Elastic Beanstalk and LightSail (in AWS)_
-- Functions: are ideal when you're concerned only about the code running your service and not the underlying platform or infrastructure. _Similar to AWS Lambda._
+- Functions: are ideal when you're concerned only about the code running your service and not the underlying platform or infrastructure.
+  _Similar to AWS Lambda_
 - Azure Container Instances (ACI).
   - Azure Container Instances offers the fastest and simplest way to run a container in Azure without having to manage any virtual machines or adopt any additional services.
   - It is a PaaS offering that allows you to upload your containers, which it will run for you.
   - _Similar to Elastic Container Service ECS, and Fargate (in AWS)_
 - Azure Kubernetes Service (AKS).
 Azure Kubernetes Service (AKS) is a complete orchestration service for containers with distributed architectures and large volumes of containers.
-Orchestration is the task of automating and managing a large number of containers and how they interact. _Similar to Elastic Kubernetes Service ECS (in AWS)_
+Orchestration is the task of automating and managing a large number of containers and how they interact.
+  _Similar to Elastic Kubernetes Service ECS (in AWS)_

 ### describe products available for Networking such as Virtual Network, Load Balancer, VPN Gateway, Application Gateway and Content Delivery Network